 The IRG tracks the sources of the CJK Unified Ideographs.
-The past practice was that the character sources were tracked based on submissions by member bodies.
-Thus every member body has been assigned a member body abbreviation as defined in ISO/IEC 10646.
-In recognizing that submitters might be an international consortium not affiliated with any member body, the IRG decided at IRG Meeting No. 39 to add a new abbreviation "Z" for this type of submissions.
+The past practice was that the character sources were tracked based on submissions by member bodies submitters.
+Thus every member body every submitter was has been assigned a member bodyWG2 member body abbreviation as defined in ISO/IEC 10646.
+In recognizing that submitters might be an international consortium not affiliated with any WG2 member body, the IRG decided at IRG Meeting No. 39 to add a new abbreviation "Z" for this type of submissions.
 It should be noted that Z source may include submissions from different projects and additional letters may be used to indicate each repertoire.

-As described in Section 2.2.1 d(5)a): "The source reference should begin with a member body abbreviation (G, H, J, K, KP, M, MY, T, UTC or V) or an international consortium abbreviation (U) followed by no more than 9 characters.
+As described in Section 2.2.1.d.(5)a): "The source reference should begin with a WG2 member body abbreviation (G, H, J, K, KP, M, MY, T, UTC or V) or an international consortium abbreviation (U) followed by no more than 9 characters.
 It should contain only Latin capital letters and Arabic numbers to indicate the source.
 Numeric values to indicate the position in a specific source should be followed by a hyphen ("-")."

 Note: IRG internal documents allowed underscore ("") to be used in source references in submissions from China and SAT until IRG Meeting No. 46.
-To be consistent with the ISO/IEC 10646 published standard10, the use of underscore symbol will be disallowed from any new working set submissions starting from IRG Meeting No. 47.
-Sources accepted in the past using underscores are thus corrected in the below list.
-The original reference formats are retained for cross reference to older documents only.
+To be consistent with the ISO/IEC 10646 published standard12, the use of underscore symbol will be disallowed from any new working set submissions starting from IRG Meeting No. 47.
+Sources accepted in the past using underscores are thus corrected in the set below-

-- D.1.
-Member body abbreviations:
+D.1.
+WG2 Member body abbreviations:

 - G China

 - H Hong Kong Special Administrative Region, China

 - J Japan

-- K Republic of Korea
+- K Republic of Korea13

 - KP Democratic People's Republic of Korea

 - M Macao Special Administrative Region, China

 - MY Malaysia (added in Nov.
 2008 at IRG Meeting No. 31)

 - T Taipei Computer Association

 - UTC Unicode Consortium

 - V Vietnam

 - U International consortium and other sources

-Note: all member body abbreviations except MY are currently used in ISO/IEC 10646 Section 23.
+Note: all $\underline{WG2}$ member body abbreviations except MY are currently used in ISO/IEC 10646 Section 23.
 MY is defined and used by the IRG internally only.